-Cat Seto is a San Francisco-based artist, author, shop-owner, and the founder / creative director of Ferme à Papier.
-She conceived of the Ferme collection when she visited Paris for the first time and was overtaken by the intimate architecture, chic Parisians donning plaid, and visits to bio-dynamic farms in the countryside.
+is a San Francisco-based artist, author and founder / creative director of Ferme à Papier.
+The collection was inspired when she visited Paris for the first time and was overtaken by the intimate architecture, chic Parisians donning plaid, and visits to bio-dynamic farms in the countryside.

 Upon returning from the trip, she found herself obsessively drawing images, which would result in the Paris-meets-Brooklyn, eco-friendly Ferme collection.
 The stationery line has since been featured by The New York Times

 , In Style, Elle Décor, Real Simple, Lonny, Design Sponge, and Refinery 29

 ; and is now found in more than five hundred stores, museum shops, and bookstores in the U.S. and internationally (Complete retailer list available upon request.)
 Her books include Impressions of Paris

 (published by Chronicle Books).
 Her custom work includes collaborations with Anthropologie, Gap and Tiny Prints/Shutterfly and personal clients (to read more please visit here